Last Updated: November 16, 2023

-Advanced Placement (AP) Tests are taken by students who want to earn extra credits for their college during their high-school years.
+Advanced Placement (AP) Tests are taken by students who want to earn extra credits for college during their high school years.
 It also lets the students meet some of the course requirements in colleges and is a measure of how far the students are willing to push themselves into academia.

 Scoring in AP Courses